Pokémon Ruby and Sapphire

 The gameplay is mostly unchanged from the previous games; the player controls the main character from an overhead perspective, and the controls are largely the same as those of previous games.
-As with previous games, the main objectives are to catch all of the Pokémon in the games and defeat the Elite Four; also like their predecessors, the games' main subplot involves the player character defeating a criminal organization that attempts to take over the region.
+As with previous games, the main objectives are to catch all of the Pokémon in the games and defeat the Elite Four and the Pokémon League Champion; also like their predecessors, the games' main subplot involves the player character defeating a criminal organization that attempts to take over the region.
 New features, such as double battles, Pokémon abilities, Pokémon Contests, and 135 new Pokémon were added.
 Owing to the increased capabilities of the Game Boy Advance, four players may be connected to each other at a time instead of the previous limit of two.
 Additionally, the games can be connected to an e-Reader or other third-generation Pokémon games.

-Ruby and Sapphire received mostly positive reviews, though critics were divided in their assessment of the games, especially on the gameplay and graphics.
-Most of the complaints focused on gameplay not changing much in relation to previous generations, and connectivity issues versus past generations of the series.
-With over 16.22 million copies sold, they were a commercial success and became the best-selling games for the Game Boy Advance; The games sold less than previous generations with Red and Blue having sold nearly 31 million units worldwide, and Gold and Silver selling over 23.1498 million units.
+Ruby and Sapphire received mostly positive reviews; praise was given to the new features and Pokémon designs, though critics were divided in their assessment of the games, especially on the gameplay and graphics.
+Most of the complaints focused on gameplay not changing much in relation to previous generations.
+With over 16.22 million copies sold, they were a commercial success and became the best-selling game for the Game Boy Advance; however, the games sold less than previous generations with Red and Blue having sold nearly 31 million units worldwide, and Gold and Silver selling over 23.10 million units.